taskforcesh/bullmq/docs/gitbook/bullmq-pro/groups/README.md

 # Groups

-Groups allows you to use only one queue yet distribute the jobs among groups so that the jobs are processed one by one relative to the group they belong to.
+Groups allows you to use a single queue while distributing the jobs among groups so that the jobs are processed one by one relative to the group they belong to.

 For example, imagine that you have 1 queue for processing video transcoding for all your users, you may have thousands of users in your application.
 You need to offload the transcoding operation since it is lengthy and CPU consuming.
 If you have many users that want to transcode many files, then in a non-grouped queue one user could fill the queue with jobs and the rest of the users will need to wait for that user to complete all its jobs before their jobs get processed.